notzorba/NotMines/README.md

 The goal with this project is pretty simple: make Mines feel good in game.
 The board is handled server-side, payouts are based on real odds with a configurable house edge, bets can use formats like `1k` or `1.5m`, and admins can tweak limits without restarting the server.

 It is meant to be easy to drop into a server, easy to configure, and not annoying to maintain.

+It is built against the Paper `1.20.6` API for broad compatibility, and is intended to run on current stable Paper releases as well.

 ## What It Does